Heracross: Appearances

 Heracross can be seen in other spin-off Pokémon video games, including Pokémon Stadium 2, the Pokémon Mystery Dungeon series, Pokémon Rumble World, Pokémon Shuffle, Pokémon Duel, Pokémon Masters EX, and Pokémon Sleep.
-A Heracross can appear during the night version of the Florio Nature Park level of New Pokémon Snap; the player can interact with the Heracross and it can be caused to react to and fight a Pinsir to complete in-game requests.
-In Pokémon Go, Heracross is only to be caught in regions of South America, Central America, Mexico, southern Florida and Texas.
+A Heracross can appear during the night version of the Florio Nature Park level of New Pokémon Snap; the player can interact with the Heracross and cause it to react to and fight a Pinsir in order to complete in-game requests.
+In Pokémon Go, Heracross is only able to be caught in regions of South America, Central America, Mexico, southern Florida and Texas.
 It has occasionally been made available internationally, such as during an event that promoted Mega Heracross in Raid Battles.
 Heracross was used for a promotional event for GO in August 2018, where The Pokémon Company president Tsunekazu Ishihara traded the Pokémon to Japanese actor Takeru Satoh.
-It and its Mega form have made multiple appearances in the Pokémon Trading Card Game, including in a Japan-exclusive set meant to promote the recent instalments in the Pokémon movies series, leading to a Heracross card appearing in Pokémon Trading Card Game Pocket.
+It and its Mega form have made multiple appearances in the Pokémon Trading Card Game, including in a Japan-exclusive set meant to promote the recent instalments in the Pokémon movies series.
+A Heracross card would later appear in the mobile game Pokémon Trading Card Game Pocket.
 In the Super Smash Bros. series, Heracross has been obtainable in multiple titles as a collectable; in Melee it appeared as a trophy, and in Ultimate it appeared as a "spirit".

 In Pokémon: The Seriess third season, Pokémon: The Johto Journeys, protagonist Ash Ketchum catches a Heracross in the episode "A Sappy Ending" after it defeated Team Rocket, in which it becomes an infrequent member of his team throughout his time in the Johto region.
-It would appear in Ash's team in the Johto League, where it would defeat his rival Gary Oak's Magmar.
+It would appear on Ash's team in the Johto League, where it would defeat his rival Gary Oak's Magmar.
 Ash would eventually send Heracross to go live at Professor Oak's lab.
 It would subsequently re-appear in further eras of the series, such as Battle Frontier and Sinnoh League, where in the latter Heracross would be defeated by Sinnoh League competitor Tobias's Darkrai.
 Another Heracross would appear in Pokémon Journeys: The Series; Ash's friend Goh trades his second Pinsir for a Heracross owned by the Bug-type trainer Kricketina Kylie (known in Japanese as Korotock Koromi), after his first Pinsir fell in love with the Heracross.
-Until 2022, Heracross was voiced by Japanese voice actor Katsuyuki Konishi.
+Until 2022, Heracross was voiced by Japanese voice actor Katsuyuki Konishi, although in Pokémon: Advanced Battle, Heracross was briefly voiced by Koichi Sakaguchi.
 Heracross would later be voiced by voice actor Yuji Ueda.
-Briefly in Pokémon: Advanced Battle, Heracross was voiced by Koichi Sakaguchi.
 In 2018's Pokémon the Movie: The Power of Us, a Heracross is voiced by Shinnosuke Ogami.